 Chicken Thighs with Green Olives and Lemon

 - 1 Tbs. extra-virgin olive oil

-- 8 bone-in, skin-on chicken thighs
+- 8 skin-on, bone-in chicken thighs

-- Fine sea salt and freshly ground pepper, to taste
+- Fine sea salt and freshly ground black pepper

 - 1 large red onion, halved and thinly sliced

 - 1 small jalapeño chile, seeded and minced